eanders/vagrant-op/README.md

 git clone git@github.com:eanders/vagrant-op.git op
 ```
-Either clone or copy in your existing [HMIS Warehouse](http://github.com/greenriver/hmis-warehouse) and [CAS](http://github.com/greenriver/boston-cas) directories into the `op` folder created above.
+Either copy in your existing [HMIS Warehouse](http://github.com/greenriver/hmis-warehouse) and [CAS](http://github.com/greenriver/boston-cas) directories into the `op` folder created above, or they will be cloned and a default configuration will be created.

 Initialize with a VirtualBox provider
 ```bash